cavallifly/Paldi_et_al_2024/README.md

-This repository contains the scripts to perform the simulations in Paldi at al. Nature Genetics, 2025
+This repository contains the scripts to perform and analyse the simulations in Paldi at al. Nature Genetics, 2025

 ## Contributors ##